algolia/talksearch/src/what-is-talksearch.md

 title: What is TalkSearch?
 ---

-The TalkSearch project is made of two main parts: a back-end crawler and a front-end library called TalkSearch.js.
-The crawler will extract data from YouTube while TalkSearch.js will help you build a front-end for it.
+The TalkSearch project is made of two main parts: a back-end scraper and a front-end library called TalkSearch.js.
+The scraper will extract data from YouTube while TalkSearch.js will help you build a front-end for it.

-## The crawler
+## The scraper

-The crawler is the main beast here.
+The scraper is the main beast here.
 Its responsibility is to extract data from YouTube playlists and push records to an Algolia index.
 We run it on our own infrastructure at regular intervals, to keep content fresh.

-The crawler is piloted through a set of config files.
+The scraper is piloted through a set of config files.
 Each conference has its own config file containing the list of playlists to crawl.
 Config files also contains other hooks that can be used to enrich the records.